metamesh/metamesh.org/_posts/2014-11-08-brew_house_backhaul_announcement.md

 layout: post
 title: Fermenting WiFi from the Brew House for the South Side Flats and Slopes
 author: Adam Longwill
+excerpt: Thanks to the Brew House, the South Side Flats and Slopes can access PittMesh.
+Read on for details.
 ---

+{:.img.halfsize}
+![View of downtown Pittsburgh from the Brew House with antennae in sight](/images/posts/brew_house_backhaul_announcement/brew_house_rooftop.jpg)

 Ten stories above the South Side, four huge WiFi antennas are perched in their new roost.

-{:.img}
-![View of downtown Pittsburgh from the Brew House with antennae in sight](/images/posts/brew_house_backhaul_announcement/brew_house_rooftop.jpg)

 Meta Mesh is overjoyed to announce the completion of its most ambitious installation yet: a backhaul node comprised of four routers with sector antennas at the Brew House.
 This addition expands [PittMesh](http://www.pittmesh.net)'s availability from a few dozen Pittsburgh residents to a few thousand.

 This node is connecting the South Side Slopes and Flats with a 5 GHz, ad-hoc, backhaul network, identified by the “PittMesh_Backhaul” SSID.
 This node serves two of Pittsburgh’s most unique neighborhoods with a central connection point for [PittMesh](http://www.pittmesh.net), Pittsburgh’s most unique wireless network.